tos-kamiya/dvg/docs/troubleshooting.md

 ## Troubleshooting

+### <a id="no-docopt" /> When I try to run dvg, I get an error message like: "ModuleNotFoundError: No module named 'docopt'".

+You need to install either `docopt` or `docopt-ng` package.
+Run `pip3 install docopt-ng`.

 ### <a id="command-not-found" /> When I try to run dvg, I get an error message like "dvg: command not found ".

 The `dvg` executable does not seem on PATH.